awsdocs/amazon-ecs-developer-guide/doc_source/ecs-agent-install.md

 ## Installing the Amazon ECS container agent on a non\-Amazon Linux EC2 instance<a name="ecs-agent-install-nonamazonlinux"></a>

 To install the Amazon ECS container agent on a non\-Amazon Linux EC2 instance, you can either download the agent from one of the regional S3 buckets or from Docker Hub\.
 If you download from one of the regional S3 buckets, you can optionally verify the validity of the container agent file using the PGP signature\.

+**Important**
+Downloading the ECS agent from Docker Hub will be subject to Docker Hub rate limits\.
+The rate limits can be avoided by downloading the ECS agent directly from Amazon S3 rather than Docker Hub\.
+For more information, see [Docker Hub \- Download rate limit](https://docs.docker.com/docker-hub/download-rate-limit/)\.

+**Note**
+When using a non\-Amazon Linux AMI, your Amazon EC2 instance requires `cgroupfs` support for the `cgroup` driver in order for the ECS agent to support task level resource limits\.
+For more information, see [ECS agent on GitHub](https://github.com/aws/amazon-ecs-agent)\.

 The latest Amazon ECS container agent files, by Region, are listed below for reference\.